-The SOGIS-MRA logo printed on the certificate indicates that it is recognised under the terms of this agreement.
+The SOGIS-MRA logo printed on the certificate indicates that it is recognised under the terms of this agreement by the nations listed above.

-2.2 International Recognition of CC - Certificates
+2.2 International Recognition of CC - Certificates (CCRA)

 An arrangement (Common Criteria Recognition Arrangement) on the mutual recognition of certificates based on the CC Evaluation Assurance Levels up to and including EAL 4 has been signed in May 2000 (CCRA).
 It includes also the recognition of Protection Profiles based on the CC.